tvsnarayana/tech-interview-handbook/non-technical-tips/questions-to-ask.md

 - **What has been the worst technical blunder that has happened in the recent past?
 How did you guys deal with it?
 What changes were implemented afterwards to make sure it didn't happen again?**
 - **What is the most costly technical decision made early on that the company is living with now?**
 - How does the engineering team balance resources between feature requests and engineering maintenance?
+- **What is the most fulfilling/exciting/technically complex project that you've worked on here so far?**
+- Was there a time where you messed up and how was it handled?
+- How would you see yourself growing at this company in the next few years?

 ## Attrition

 - How long does the average engineer stay at the company?
 - Why have the last few people left?
+- Have you ever thought about leaving?
+If you were to leave, where would you go?

 #### References